getdock/public-docs/oauth.rst

 - Provide these URLs: homepage, privacy policy and at least one callback URI.
 The above information, except for the callback URIs, will be shown to the User at the Authorization Page.

 - As a result of registering, you will be given a ``client_id`` and a ``client_secret`` that you will need to use to authenticate your requests to our API.
 Please be aware that we do not store your ``client_secret``.
 You need to save it somewhere safe as soon as you get it since we cannot retrieve it back for you if you lose it.
-In that event a new set of client id/secret will have to be created.
+In that event a new secret will have to be created.

 Basic Client Integration Flow